PNBnag007/RT_ObjectDetection/README.md

 # RT_ObjectDetection
-This is a real time Simultaneous object detection Model using YOLOv3 Architecture trained with a subset of COCO 2017 dataset
+This is a Real Time Simultaneous Object Detection Model using YOLOv3 Architecture trained with a subset of COCO 2017 dataset